How do I make a complaint?

 There may be times however when expectations are not met.
 If you are not satisfied with the service you, or a close relative or friend has received in the hospital, it is your right to have your concerns investigated and to be given a full and prompt reply.

 We recognise that complaints provide an opportunity to examine the hospital services and ensure a culture of continuous quality improvement.
-The complaints Code of Practice applies to both clinical and non-clinical complaints and is a statement of our commitment to quality.
+The Hospital Complaints Policy applies to both clinical and non-clinical complaints and is a statement of our commitment to quality.
 It is designed to effectively manage, respond to and resolve complaints.
 If you are thinking of making a complaint about your care at New Victoria Hospital this guide tells you about the code of practice and gives you advice about how to get the most out of the code of practice to achieve a satisfactory response.
-Copies of the hospital’s complete Complaints Code of Practice are available upon request from the Director of Clinical Services or Chief Executive.

 For full details on our complaints procedure, please request a copy of “Making a Complaint – a guide for patients” or to view online click here.
 This comprehensive guide provides a complete overview of your options and the process.